 Prolozone® involves the use of ozone, a gas, in place of or in addition to lidocaine and dextrose.
 Ozone can also initiate a small, controlled inflammatory process that sends a signal to the body to recruit cells that assist with healing.
 The ozone (O3) is believed to then dissociate to oxygen (O2) and serve to decrease oxidative stress in the area, which is often a source of pain and may impair the effectiveness of the body’s natural healing response.
 Prolozone® is used as a standalone treatment or to prepare the cellular environment prior to other regenerative procedures.

-Mesenchymal stem cell containing tissue can be harvested from various sites of a patient’s body.
+Mesenchymal stem cell containing tissue can be harvested from various sites of a patient’s own body.
 Dr. Pinkston obtains these samples from a patient’s own adipose, or fatty, tissue and bone marrow.
 These biomaterials are then injected under ultrasound guidance into an identified defect.
 This treatment, known as stem cell therapy or biologic cell therapy, has the potential to speed up your body’s natural healing process and get you closer to a pain-free life.

 Even though it has been around for decades, regenerative medicine has only recently come into the public consciousness.
 As such, the average person likely has a lot of questions about it, and Dr. Pinkston and our team are happy to answer them.
 You’re always invited to give us a call or schedule a consultation to find out more about how these techniques can help you, but first, you can get some basic questions answered by reading our responses below.